hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

     $ replicatedctl params export --template '{{.AirgapPackagePath}}'
     ```

-1. Upload the desired airgap packages into the location of `AirgapPackagePath` from the previous step on the Terraform Enterprise host machine.
+3. On the Terraform Enterprise host machine, upload the desired airgap packages into the `AirgapPackagePath`.
 1. Execute the command below to fetch the versions of Terraform Enterprise from the uploaded airgap packages.

     ```